Alternatives to Notebook PEAs of Peafactory

 I will introduce only open source programs.
 This is not only because I don't want to make any advertisements for commercial products, but also due to the fact that closed source security software is not very trustworthy.
 There is no chance to check for bugs, backdoors, weak cryptography...

 NPPCrypt is a plugin for the editor Notepad++ for Windows, which allows the encryption of data using a password.

 It is a bit hard to find informations about NPPCrypt.
-Even on the homepage of the authors I could not find much.
-But at least I found the source code and the binaries as downloads.
+But at least I found the source code.

 NPPCrypt uses ciphers and other stuff from openSSL.
 There are many ciphers, modes and hash functions to choose from.

 And NPPCrypt also offers Bcrypt and Scrypt along with PBKDF2 as key derivation functions...
 Wow!